-“When Claire asked me to run a story making session which focused on being curious, I jumped at the chance.
+“When Claire asked me to run a story making session which focused on being curious and what brands can learn from theatre, I jumped at the chance.
 Curiosity, for me, is the corner stone of creativity – good storymakers don’t just passively accept but challenge.
 They constantly ask who, how and, most importantly why.
 As a performer, director and writer, I learnt my storymaking craft in rehearsal rooms and drama studios- with not a desk or computer in sight.
 It was in these empty rooms, with nothing but our bodies, empty space and a props box that I began to make stories” writes performer and director, Katy Balfour.

 “I chose to focus my session on random stimuli – photos, pictures and people that can help us create stories, characters and worlds.
 Nothing is as intimidating as the empty page.
 Yet in a rehearsal room the empty page doesn’t exist, I suppose our equivalent is an empty room…. but even an empty room can tell, begin or inspire a story.